Where to Publish Your White Paper: 16 Promotional Tactics that Really Work

 … if the target audience know it exists and is persuaded to read it.

-Sadly, some white papers don’t meet expectations simply because they’re not publicized effectively.
+Sadly, many white papers don’t meet expectations simply because they’re not publicized effectively.

 And that’s such a waste of time, money and effort.